Predictive modelling: Algorithmic trading

 Predictive modeling in trading is a modeling process wherein the probability of an outcome is predicted using a set of predictor variables.
 Predictive models can be built for different assets like stocks, futures, currencies, commodities etc. Predictive modeling is still extensively used by trading firms to devise strategies and trade.
 It utilizes mathematically advanced software to evaluate indicators on price, volume, open interest and other historical data, to discover repeatable patterns.

 Lead tracking systems

 Predictive modelling gives lead generators a head start by forecasting data-driven outcomes for each potential campaign.
 This method saves time and exposes potential blind spots to help client make smarter decisions.

-Notable failures of predictive modeling

-Although not widely discussed by the mainstream predictive modeling community, predictive modeling is a methodology that has been widely used in the financial industry in the past and some of the major failures contributed to the 2008 financial crisis.
-These failures exemplify the danger of relying exclusively on models that are essentially backward looking in nature.
-The following examples are by no mean a complete list:
+Agricultural cooperatives